atom/atom/docs/creating-a-theme.md

 Let's create your first theme.

-To get started, hit `cmd-p`, and start typing "Generate Theme" to generate a package.
+To get started, hit `cmd-shift-P`, and start typing "Generate Theme" to generate a package.
 Select "Generate Theme," and you'll be asked for a theme name.
 Let's call ours _motif_.